-My German husband first introduced me to the naked German sauna, when I was visiting him from Canada.
+My German partner at the time first introduced me to the naked German sauna, when I was visiting him from Canada.
 You can read all about that terrifying experience here.

 Clothing optional, swimsuits are not allowed for hygienic reasons – don’t ask me to explain that one!
 I swore it would be my last visit to a German sauna.
 And it was.
 For a couple of years at least.

 When we were invited on a skiing trip that would inevitably involve seeing 15 of his male friends and their wives naked, I bailed.
 I mean, hello, how awkward would that be?

 Not so much for my husband as it turns out.
 Do you want your guy friends to see me naked?
 I asked my husband in disbelief.
 He just shrugged his shoulders.
 Why not?
 It’s just nature.
 It was one of the many shocks I experienced as an expat in Germany.

 It took me two years to recover from my initial sauna experience before I decided to give it another try.
 And yes I fully admit I’m a prude.

 I’ll be honest.
 I’m still not a big fan of saunas in general and tend to feel faint after a few minutes.

 But I have discovered some tips that can help the German sauna experience a bit easier for shy girls like myself if you aren’t lucky enough to have a sauna at home like this one for two people.

 I’ve even come to find the “textile-free” areas of spas…gasp….not totally horrible.
 Albeit it not totally comfortable either.